A genious combination of eggs and potatoes and lightly fragranced with fresh chives, this traditional Irish omelette is a great breakfast treat.

 We picked it because it was known for its breakfast, but we didn’t realise how right the reviews were!
 In fact, we were completely blown away by the staff hospitality and generosity.

-What followed was the most amazing breakfast feast ever, with full Irish breakfast, cheesy potatoes, various vegetables, porridge, fruits, different types of tea, juice and everything else.
+What followed was the most amazing breakfast feast ever, with a full Irish breakfast, cheesy potatoes, various vegetables, porridge, fruits, different types of tea, juice and everything else.

 And of course traditional Irish Omelette!